apache/pulsar-site/site2/website-next/versioned_docs/version-2.2.0/developing-binary-protocol.md

 A typical consumer implementation will use a queue to accumulate these messages before the application is ready to consume them.

-After the application has dequeued half of the messages in the queue, the consumer sends permits to the broker to ask for more messages (equals to half of the messages in the queue).
+After the application has dequeued a number of message, the consumer will send additional number of permits to allow the broker to push more messages.

-For example, if the queue size is 1000 and the consumer consumes 500 messages in the queue.
-Then the consumer sends permits to the broker to ask for 500 messages.

 ##### Command Subscribe